RichardBekoe/fullstack-interview-task/README.md

 - `/admin/investments/:id` GET an investment record by id using the admin service
 - `/admin/users/report` POST user holdings report to /investments/export route

+ How to run any additional scripts or tests

+- to run test (admin/src/test/index.test.js)
+- run `npm start` in both the 'investments' and 'financial-companies' service
+- run `npm run test` in the 'admin' service

 ## Requirements

 - An admin is able to generate a csv formatted report showing the values of all user holdings